Am0031/greenspark-widgets/README.md

 ## Structure of the project

-The project folder and general setup have been structured for possible extensions, with a folder split for:
+The project folder and general setup have been structured as a full app and open for possible extensions, with a folder split for:

 - routes and layout
 - redux store